kevinmcaleer/kevsrobots.com/web/_how_it_works/batteries.md

 layout: blog
 title: Batteries
 short_title: How it works - Batteries
-short_description: Learn about how Buck Batteries work, and how to power your projects
+short_description: Learn about how Batteries work, and how to power your projects
 date: 2023-03-16
 author: Kevin McAleer
 excerpt: